+2.6.2.
 Failure to Pay Premium

-Coverage ends on the last day of the calendar month in which you last make the required monthly premium (if you are required to pay a premium for coverage).
+If you are required to pay a premium for coverage, Gcoverage ends on the last day of the calendar month in which you last make the required monthly premium (if you are required to pay a premium for coverage).
+You lose the right to participate in the Plan if a premium payment is delinquent by more than 60 days, or premium payments are delinquent by more than 31 days twice in any one calendar year.